dysbulic/tip/resume/MetaCartel Grant Proposal.md

 # Product

 What I can get done is highly dependent on the money.
 I have an increasingly complete vision for how a group of software systems could interact.
-Mïmis is the base of it all.
+[Mïmis](https://github.com/MetaFam/mimis/) is the base of it all.

 Mïmis houses and organizes all the data.
 As peers are consuming data, they are also sharing their cache of the source tree.
 Those source trees can be public or private

 In addition to Ceramic, I would like users to be able to store a set of nodes locally.
-These nodes are also used to generate intrefaces and manage the cache, but it is not public that the user is sharing them.
+These nodes are also used to generate interfaces and manage the cache, but it is not public that the user is sharing them.

 This would allow for `/book/by/Ursula K. LeGuinn/` to resolve to `ceramic://1…` and for `ceramic://1…` to be retrivable from the network reliably even though no one is explicitly hosting it.